Feature #20027

 I think this provides a simple interface for a common pattern of deconstructing ranges into their beginning and end values.
 It would be useful for ranges regardless of date ranges or other types of ranges since they are essentially tuples.
 Would love to know what others think about this <3

-Updated by stuyam (Stuart Yamartino) 11 months ago
+Updated by stuyam (Stuart Yamartino) about 1 year ago

 - Subject changed from Range Deconstruction to Add Range Deconstruction